A Squadron of Tempests

 Research with null results

 The search for evidence among Shakespeare Deniers is unconventional, operating outside any branch of scientific or academic research.
-Doubters can and do use conventional techniques to uncover new information relating to Bankside theatre and even make valid discoveries, but the challenge of connecting these to Shakespeare, by any means other than suggestivity has proved beyond them all.
+Doubters can and do use conventional techniques to uncover new information relating to Bankside theatre and even make valid discoveries, but the challenge of connecting these to Shakespeare, by any means other than legerdemain has proved beyond them all.
 Not a single item of tangible evidence connects Oxford or Bacon to the canon.
 Marlowe, the second most popular candidate, can be directly connected to some of the early plays but like De Vere, he requires resurrection to complete the canon and, as with De Vere, this is biologically and evidentially impossible.

 Given that everything interesting in human nature caught Shakespeare’s eye, the business of isolating exotica is not a valid method of improving any one candidate’s claim.